-In March 2014 I trained with Nurturing Birth have since become a recognised Birth Doula and mentored Postnatal Doula with Doula UK, the leading organisation for Doula's in the UK.
+In March 2014 I trained with Nurturing Birth, and I am a recognised Birth Doula with Doula UK, the leading organisation for Doula's in the UK.
 I also co-facilitated the Birmingham South Positive Birth Movement group and am actively involved with the Worcestershire Maternity Voices Partnership.

-When I’m not working I can usually be found either walking the dog (camera in hand - I'm a keen photographer), curled up with a good book, doing crafts, learning Greek and British Sign Language, or playing violin with a local LGBT+ community orchestra (Birmingham Gay Symphony Orchestra) of which I am leader/principle violinst and active committee member.
+When I’m not working I can usually be found either walking the dog (camera in hand - I'm a keen photographer), curled up with a good book, doing crafts, learning Greek and British Sign Language, or playing violin with a local LGBT+ community orchestra (Birmingham Gay Symphony Orchestra) of which I am leader/principle violinist and active committee member.